A Union of differences

 The Office of Multicultural Affairs develops and implements diversity leadership programs for the Union College community.
 The office works to enhance collaboration among campus organizations and provide program assistance for cultural events, LGBTQ+ programs, religious programs and other special events.

 Union values religion and spirituality as a crucial part of cultural diversity and identity and is dedicated to building religious fluency among students.
-Several spiritual advisors representing different faith traditions are here to offer guidance and support.
+Several spiritual advisers representing different faith traditions are here to offer guidance and support.

 The Disability Services office is committed to providing students with disabilities equal opportunities to benefit from all College services, programs and activities.